gkns/flat_file_http_api/README.md

 How to scale this:
 ---
+**Choice of database:**
     Derby is not the right choice of database.
     For existing implementation, We can split the database at a million record or such, But ideally we will run a timeseries database and make camel-route output data into that.
+**Load balancing:**
+    Use camel's in-built loadbalancing component to direct messages to different DB instances.

 **Known pending improvements:**
 1. check if Camel is currently processing, on API call, If result not found respond with an appropriate error advising retry after sometime.
 2. Change to an appropriate database.
-3. Use prepared statements at places where SQL is used, to avoid SQL Injection.
-4.
+3. Implement pagination for the REST API, so that large ranges wouldn't time out/go over HTTP body size limitations.
+4. File based logging for easier debugging, relatively very easy, due to springboot.
+5. Mid-way in the implmentation, to speed-up DB insertions, I changed to Batch update mode, so one of the Camel processor is unused from the original design.

 Design
 ---